joseph-tan/GCD-Course-Project/README.md

 * Converting "-"s to "."s for easier reading - this yields f2
 * Removing "()"s which don't add to the meaning of the names - this yields f3
 * Changing "std" to "std_dev" which is more intuitive as an abbreviation for standard deviation - this yields f4

+We then create a column names vector "col" by concatenating the strings "Subject" (corresponding to column 1 or the subjtest/subjtrain frame), "Activity" (corresponding to column 2 or the ytest/ytrain frame) and f4, and assign col as the labels for the data frame "data" using the colnames() function.